German government response to the COVID-19 pandemic: Court rulings

 On 30 November 2021, the Constitutional Court ruled that the federal emergency brake (Bundesnotbremse) anti-pandemic measures in force from April to late June 2021 had been legal.
 One of two rulings concerned curfews and contact restrictions, the other concerned school closures, and both dismissed several complaints that had been lodged by Christian Lindner and other members of his FDP party.
 In justifying its decision, the court pointed to the serious pandemic situation at that time, the availability of online instruction of school pupils in lieu of face-to-face teaching, and the temporary character of the measures.

 On 28 December 2021, the Constitutional Court ruled that "without delay", provisions had to be made to prevent a discrimination of people with disabilities in case of triage becoming necessary due to a shortage of intensive care facilities.
 Nine people with disabilities and pre-existing conditions had filed complaints at the court.
 On 11 November 2022, the Bundestag in response passed a law that excluded age and disabilities as criteria in triage.
+After two separate legal challenges by professionals from intensive care medicine and emergency medicine, the Constitutional Court ruled in November 2025 that the previously enacted rules violated the constitutional right of freedom of profession, and were therefore void.
+It also ruled that any such rules would be a responsibility of the states, not the federal government.
+The chair of the German Ethics Council, Helmut Frister, expressed surprise about the new ruling, pointing out that the one from 2022 had not referred to the responsibility of individual states in these matters at all.

 On 26 January 2022, the Constitutional Court dismissed a request by the AfD party to waive the vaccination requirement for access to the Bundestag parliament for the commemoration of International Holocaust Remembrance Day the following day.
 A 2G+ requirement had been in force in the Bundestag since 12 January, with the exception made for the visitors' gallery having been dropped for the remembrance day.

 On 17 March 2023, the Oberverwaltungsgericht (state administrative high court) of North Rhine-Westphalia (NRW) ruled in favour of three self-employed plaintiffs, in that final advice by the NRW government to the three, which had cancelled part of earlier lump sum subsidies of 9,000 euros, was invalid.
 The court admonished the unclear wording of the initial advice sent out in 2020.
 Observers considered the ruling as being significant for similar cases at the federal level.